soverenio/docs/docs/architecture/dim/traffic-interception.md

 ### Sending request/response pairs for further processing

 * The compiled pairs are stored in a buffer.
 Eventually, the Interceptor forwards them to a dedicated Kafka topic.
-In this context, Kafka is a standalone component of the Soveren Sensor, an integral part of the [processing and messaging system](../traffic-processing/).
+In this context, Kafka is a standalone component of the Soveren DIM Sensor, an integral part of the [processing and messaging system](../traffic-processing/).

 * If Kafka is unavailable for a significant period, the Interceptor purges the buffer, thereby losing some collected data.